Design Changes: Examples and Requirements

-- Ensure that your documents are revised and managed correspondingly (e.g. the version number is correct and they are approved).
+- Ensure that your documents are revised and managed accordingly (e.g., the version number is correct and they are approved).

-- Ensure through verification and validation that the problem that is to be solved with this design change is actually solved.
+- Ensure, through verification and validation, that the problem that is intended to be solved with this design change is actually solved.

-- Make sure that the changes are approved and assess that no new problems can be caused by the change and that the previous requirements are still met.
+- Make sure that the changes are approved and check that no new problems have been caused by the change and that the previous requirements are still met.

 b) ISO 13485 regarding design and development changes

-In Europe too there are requirements as to how to handle design changes.
-In section 7.3, ISO 13485 sets out how design and development changes are to be managed.
+There are requirements as to how to handle design changes in Europe too.
+In section 7.3, ISO 13485 sets out how design and development changes should be managed.

-The requirements are the same as those of the FDA: the changes must be
+The requirements are the same as the FDA's.
+So the changes must be:

-The EU Medical Device Regulation MDR discusses design changes at several points, such as:
+The EU Medical Device Regulation (MDR) discusses design changes at several points, for example:

 - Annex VI, part C, 6.5.2 (Software): “A new UDI-DI shall be required whenever there is a modification that changes the original performance; the safety or the intended use of the software; interpretation of data.
 Such modifications include new or modified algorithms, database structures, operating platform, architecture or new user interfaces or new channels for interoperability.”

 - Annex IX, 4.10: “Changes to the approved device shall require approval from the notified body which issued the EU technical documentation assessment certificate where such changes could affect the safety and performance of the device or the conditions prescribed for use of the device.”